rblalock/handbook/Onboarding-Docs/welcome-to-pinpoint.md

 ## The Basics about Pinpoint

 **Pinpoint is a values-driven company.** Hopefully you heard about this a lot during your interview process, but we take our values really seriously at Pinpoint and they guide the decisions we make here.
-You can read more about the [Pinpoint Values](https://github.com/Pinpoint/handbook/blob/master/Pinpoint%20Values.md), but the short versions are:
+You can read more about the [Pinpoint Values](https://github.com/pinpt/handbook/blob/master/our-values.md), but the short versions are:

-* Be better today than yesterday

-* Treat others the way they'd like to be treated

-* Fight the default of exclusion

-* We succeed together when we trust each other

-**Pinpoint isn’t a normal security company.** Security is traditionally a very technical and inaccessible field.
-At Pinpoint, we’re working to make security easy and approachable to everyone, and that radiates through everything we do.
-Our product is meant to be friendly and fun, and our attitude should never feel superior or smug.
-Pinpoint isn’t about protecting people, it’s about empowering them.

-**Our ambition is huge.** We want to build the identity standard for the Internet.
-This is a massive undertaking, and we have to be a little bit delusional to believe that we can do it.
-But every day we’re making progress and we’ve already taken this a lot further than anyone said was possible, so we’re used to making the impossible happen.
-This is hard, daunting work, but that’s how we make a dent on the world.
+* Humility

+* Continuous Improvement

+* Customer Success

+**Pinpoint isn’t a normal tech startup company.**

+...

+**Our ambition is huge.**

+We want to build the..

 ## The Pinpoint Team, Hours, and Office